abikesa/philosophy/friedrich.md

 4. Chromatic
 5. Temperament
 6. Expression
-   - Emotion: From whence cometh these differences?
-Sublimate like Tarantino & Perry and you'll become very rich!
+   - Emotion: From whence cometh differences?
+Sublimate, maketh `money` or go to jail for vengeance
-   - Challenge: Which personality-types would you invite on your odyssey?
+   - Challenge: Which personality-types would you invite to your odyssey?
-   - Skill: Navigating uncharted waters
+   - Skill: Navigating uncharted waters `alone` (Dionysian)

 # Methods